Mount Koya (Koya-san), Wakayama Prefecture

 Danjo-Garan Central Temple Complex, Mount Koya

-• Temple Bell Daito No Kane At Danjo-Garan Central Temple Complex of Mount Koya
+• Temple Bell Daito No Kane at Danjo-Garan Central Temple Complex of Mount Koya

-Temple Bell Daito No Kane At Danjo-Garan Central Temple Complex
+Temple Bell Daito No Kane at Danjo-Garan Central Temple Complex

-• Rokkaku Kyouzo At Danjo-Garan Central Temple Complex of Mount Koya
+• Rokkaku Kyouzo at Danjo-Garan Central Temple Complex of Mount Koya

 Rokkaku Kyouzo At Danjo-Garan Central Temple Complex